drwatson1/Otel-sandbox/README.md

 I strongly recommend to read [Metrics Instrumentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation) article to learn more about .Net implementation and best practices.
 This can get rid you of any confusions when use .Net metrics.

-### Add a Custom Counter

-I will use a sample service from this repository.
-To use a custom metric we need some steps:

-- some stuff, which we want to measure;
-- the counter itself;
-- enable the counter;
-- use the counter;
-- visualize the data.

 #### Stuff To Be Measured